thirte3n/mtg/README.md

 To run the tests, open the root project directory in your terminal.
 Run `npm install` to install all necessary dependencies then run `npm test` to run automated tests.

 To run manual tests for the api, the `/http/*.http` files can be run using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code.

+For running specific test suites, run:
+* `npm run test:api` to run the test suite for all of the api endpoints
+* `npm run test:users` to run the test suite for the users api endpoints
+* `npm run test:auth` to run the test suite for the auth api endpoint

 ### Deployment